antonyho/go-message-board-example/README.md

 - This project can be splitted into several microservices.
 However, to keep it as a small coding challenge demo again.
 - Data Loader, and Authentication Service could both be standalone microservices.
 - Moderator login session has 30 minutes.
 After that, a new login is required.
 Not token refresh API is implemented yet.
-- I have misread the requirement.
-The PostMessage API endpoint is redundant.
-The endpoint and related functions ought to be totally removed in a real life project, as it is not part of the requested feature.
 - Assuming the initial data CSV file can be huge.
 The I/O of the CSV loader is by `readline` method.
 So the loader will not overflow your memory if you provide a 10TB CSV data.
 But of course, I am not using any persistent layer as database.
 A 10TB data file loading into the `map[string]interface{}` will absolutely cause your server out of memory.

 ### Notes